jd28/rollnw/issues/nav-character-radius-and-crowd.md

-# Navigation character radius and crowd movement
+# Navigation radius classes and crowd movement

-Play-preview agents use the authored `appearance.2da` `PERSPACE` value plus a 0.1 m preview safety margin as horizontal wall clearance.
-The margin keeps animated creature geometry from visibly intersecting tile geometry while point locomotion remains the v1 constraint model; manual visual testing must determine whether that policy is sufficient across creature sizes.
-The Detour backend stores clearances in a flat array parallel to agent polygon state and applies a bounded wall-query correction after point movement.
-Click routes apply the same clearance transform to the fixed funnel-corner batch before returning it; exact funnel vertices receive a one-quantum nudge toward the free side because Detour's wall normal is undefined at those vertices.
-The public path and motion batches remain backend-free.
+Play preview resolves the selected creature's finite `appearance.2da` `PERSPACE`, adds the authored 0.1 m safety margin, and rounds upward to a count of 0.125 m Recast erosion cells. `NavWorldState` then represents exactly that already-eroded class.
+Tiled path, registration, and movement requests reject a nonzero per-request clearance; locomotion uses `moveAlongSurface` without runtime wall-distance correction.

+Equal erosion-cell counts are the same class.
+F9 builds only the selected actor's class.
+Additional game-mode classes remain lazy because the observed 838 finite rows collapse to 23 classes at the selected cell size, while 14,262 appearance rows have no finite `PERSPACE` and cannot be assigned a fabricated radius.
+That unresolved input policy is recorded separately.

 DetourCrowd and agent-to-agent avoidance remain deliberately absent.
-Add them only after representative multi-agent runtime behavior provides a measured requirement; do not replace the current flat batch input/output boundary.
+Add them only after representative multi-agent runtime behavior supplies an actor count, update rate, and measured collision requirement; retain the existing flat batch input/output boundary.